pnlbwh/pnlpipe/README.md

 You will notice that the parameter values are wrapped in square brackets.
 This is because you can specify more than one value for each parameter.
-For example, if you wanted to run the `std` pipeline using a bet threshold of 0.1 as well as a threshold of 0.15, you would write: `bet_threshold: [0.1, 0.15]`.
+For example, if you wanted to run the `std` pipeline using a DWI masking bet threshold of 0.1 as well as a 0.15, you would write: `bet_threshold: [0.1, 0.15]`.
 For more details on specifying multiple parameter combinations, see further down in this README.

 Now you're ready to build the software needed by the pipeline.
-The required software is determined by the parameters in `std.params` that end in '_version' and '_hash' (a Github commit hash).
-Before building the software packages, you need to specify the directory to install them to, and you do this by setting the environment variable `$soft` (e.g. `export soft=path/to/software/dir`).
+The required software is determined by the parameters that end in '_version' and '_hash' (a Github commit hash).
+Before building the software packages, you need to specify the directory to install them to, and you do this by setting a global environment variable called `$PNLPIPE_SOFT` (e.g. `export PNLPIPE_SOFT=path/to/software/dir`).
 Now build the software by running

     ./pnlpipe std setup

-If they already exist, nothing will build.
-You should see the results in `$soft`, such as `$soft/BRAINSTools-bin-2d5eccb/` and `$soft/UKFTractography-421a7ad/`.
+(if any of the software packages already exist, they will not rebuild).
+You should now see the results in `$PNLPIPE_SOFT`, such as `BRAINSTools-bin-2d5eccb/` and `UKFTractography-421a7ad/`.

 ### Run and monitor the pipeline